Follow Us :

 By Dr Pramod Kumar Pandey - June 21, 2025

-Dr Pramod Kumar Pandey, founder of pharmaguru.co, is a highly experienced Analytical Research Expert with over 31 years in the pharmaceutical industry.
-He has played a key role in advancing innovation across leading Indian and global pharmaceutical companies.
-Email: admin@pharmaguru.co
+Dr. Pramod Kumar Pandey, PhD (Chemistry), is the Founder of PharmaGuru.co and a senior Analytical Research Expert with over 31 years of experience in the pharmaceutical industry.
+He specializes in analytical method development and validation, pharmaceutical research, quality control, quality assurance, and regulatory compliance, and has contributed to analytical innovation and quality excellence across leading Indian and global pharmaceutical companies.
+Contact: admin@pharmaguru.co

 Learn difference between Iodometric and Iodimetric titration with case studies and FAQs